bridgetfagan3/frontend-nanodegree-mobile-optimization/README.md

-# Frontend Nanodegree Optimization project
+# Frontend Nanodegree Optimization Project

 1. to view index.html on a local web server: